+THE STRONGEST

-THE STRONGEST FIFMFNT CONNECTING "AITERNATIVE WEBSITES" IS THE OPPOSITION AGAINST THFIR PRESUMED ENEMIES: MULTICULTURALISM, MUSLIMS, MIGRANTS.
+FIFMENT CONNECTING "ALTERNATIVE WEBSITES" IS THE OPPOSITION AGAINST THFIR PRESUMED ENEMIES: MULTICULTURALISM, MUSLIMS, MIGRANTS.
 THE FUROPEAN UNION, THE UNITED STATES, NATO, NGOS, LGBT, 5G NETWORKS.
 VACCINATION.
-BUSINESS MOGULS SUCH AS GEORGE SOROS OR BILL GATES, SECRET SOCIETIES, MAINSTREAM MEDIA.
-AND JOURNALISTS critical attitude towards the Russian Federation, a conflict in Ukraine, and the annexation of Crimea.
-These outlets often include contributions balancing on the boundaries of criminal law by spreading hoaxes, encouraging hate speech, trivializing, or denying the Holocaust.
+BUSINESS MOGULS SUCH AS GEORGE SOROS OR BILL GATES, SECRET SOCIETIES.
+MAINSTREAM MEDIA, AND JOURNALISTS

-According to the STEM agency research from June 2016, a quarter of Czechs trust the so-called "alternative media" (including pro-Kremlin ones) more than the traditional mainstream media.
+According to the STEM agency research from June 2016, a quarter of Czechs trust the so-called "alternative media" (including pro-Kremlin ones) more than the traditional mainstream media9.